Home breadcrumb back arrow Back to All Blog

 What Utility Teams Need from Contract Management Software

-An enterprise asset management system manages the infrastructure.
-A work order platform manages the maintenance schedule.
-Neither manages the contracts behind the infrastructure and the maintenance.
+Sure, a system might manage your infrastructure.
+Another platform might handle your maintenance schedule.
+But neither manages the contracts behind the infrastructure and the maintenance.

 What a utility’s CLM needs to do:

-• Produce contracts for rate case discovery.
+• You'll need to produce contracts for rate case discovery.
 When the PUC requests the agreement behind a line item, the response needs to be a search, not an excavation.
-Full-text search across every document, including scanned originals.
+You'll want full-text search across every document, even your scanned originals.

-• Maintain audit trails through the full contract lifecycle.
+• You'll want to track every step of your contracts.
 Who accessed the document?
 When was it amended?
 Which version was in effect on a given date?
 The PUC’s auditors will ask.

-• Track franchise expirations across jurisdictions.
+• You'll need to track franchise expirations across jurisdictions.
 A multi-state utility might have dozens of franchise agreements, each with different expiration dates and renewal terms.
-Automated alerts need to fire months in advance.
+You'll want automated alerts to remind you months in advance.

-• Handle the full portfolio.
+• You'll need to handle your entire contract portfolio.
 Vendor service contracts, franchise agreements, right-of-way easements, material supply deals, compliance documents, IT service agreements, and joint-use pole agreements all need to live in one place.

-• Unlimited users across operating regions.
+• You'll want unlimited users across all your operating regions.
 The contracts manager in the main office, the field supervisor in the district office, the regulatory attorney, and the executive reviewing the franchise renewal all need access.

 What Utility Teams Need From a CLM